-With this in mind, CVIIC and partner organizations have launched an innovative, pilot project to promote immigrant self-employment and entrepreneurship.
-The project has three principal target audiences:
+With this in mind, in Fall 2020 CVIIC and partner organizations launched an innovative, pilot project to promote immigrant self-employment and entrepreneurship.
+The project had three principal target audiences:

-- A cohort of Latino immigrants from the Central Valley who will receive intensive entrepreneurial trainings from October 2020-June 2021
+- A cohort of Latino immigrants from the Central Valley who received intensive entrepreneurial trainings from October 2020-June 2021

-- An online community of Latino immigrants who will receive ongoing information and resources, as well as monthly training opportunities.
+- An online community of Latino immigrants who received ongoing information and resources, as well as monthly training opportunities.

-- Representatives of partner organizations who will receive monthly technical trainings to improve their organizations understanding of immigrant self-employment and entrepreneurialism.
+- Representatives of partner organizations who received monthly technical trainings to improve their organizations understanding of immigrant self-employment and entrepreneurialism.

 - Immigrants Rising